Cityland Mall is a new nature-inspired shopping and entertainment complex being developed in Dubai, UAE. Image courtesy of Cityland Mall.

 Contractors involved

-The mall has been designed by Bayati Architects, while McARTHUR+COMPANY provided design development, leasing, and design strategy services and has also been appointed as the operator of the mall.
+The mall was designed by Bayati Architects while McARTHUR+COMPANY provided design development, leasing, and design strategy services and was also appointed as the operator of the mall.

-Emirates Central Cooling Systems Corporation (Empower) was contracted for providing district cooling services for the mall, while Cityland Group subsidiary Miracle Garden Landscaping Services has been appointed as the landscape designer.
+Emirates Central Cooling Systems (Empower) was contracted to provide district cooling services for the mall while Cityland Group subsidiary Miracle Garden Landscaping Services was appointed as the landscape designer.

-Al Shirawi Interiors received the contract for interior fit-out of the mall and have undertaken the fit-outs for the hypermarket and all the entrances, arenas, and restrooms.
+Al Shirawi Interiors received the contract for the interior fit-out of the mall and undertook the fit-outs for the hypermarket and all the entrances, arenas, and restrooms.

 Yardi® was contracted to implement its Yardi Voyager® end-to-end business platform at the mall in October 2018.

-Unique Steel Contracting is providing steel structural works for the project, while Vindico has been contracted to deliver the retail component of the project.
+Unique Steel Contracting provided steel structural works for the project, while Vindico was contracted to deliver the retail component of the project.

-Modest Security Services, Neolight Global, and Capital Services are some of the other contractors involved in the project.
+Modest Security Services, Neolight Global, 3W Networks, KTC International, Muehlhan, TAB Engineering Services, Project Central and Capital Services are some of the other contractors involved in the project.